JocysCom/UMQF/MORA/analysis/enders-game/entities/graff-actions.md

 UMQ_final(a,e) = -0.018 × 1.0 × 1.0 = **-0.018**

 ### 2 Launchies - manipulation

+Context: Graff manipulated the Launchies into resenting Ender, using them as tools to isolate and challenge him.

 - ΔOS = -0.01 (Manipulated into hatred, turning against a potential ally)
 - VSA = 0.33